-The problem of oceanographic state estimation is described and contrasted with the meteorological process of data assimilation.
+The problem of oceanographic state estimation, by means of an ocean general circulation model (GCM) and a multitude of observations, is described and contrasted with the meteorological process of data assimilation.
 In practice, all such methods reduce, on the computer, to forms of least-squares.
 The global oceanographic problem is at the present time focussed primarily on smoothing, rather than forecasting, and the data types are unlike meteorological ones.
-As formulated in the consortium Estimating the Circulation and Climate of the Ocean (ECCO), the method of Lagrange multipliers is used to render the problem one of unconstrained least-squares and an automatic differentiation tool is used to calculate the so-called adjoint code to determine descent directions.
+As formulated in the consortium Estimating the Circulation and Climate of the Ocean (ECCO), an automatic differentiation tool is used to calculate the so-called adjoint code of the GCM, and the method of Lagrange multipliers used to render the problem one of unconstrained least-squares minimization.
 Major problems today lie less with the numerical algorithms (least-squares problems can be solved by many means) than with the issues of data and model error.
-The results of ongoing calculations suggest that the solutions are now useful for scientific purposes.
+Results of ongoing calculations covering the period of the World Ocean Circulation Experiment, and including among other data, satellite altimetry from TOPEX/POSEIDON, Jason-1, ERS-1/2, ENVISAT, and GFO, a global array of profiling floats from the Argo program, and satellite gravity data from the GRACE mission, suggest that the solutions are now useful for scientific purposes.
 Both methodology and applications are developing in a number of different directions.